 Being married for a minimum of ten years entitles you to half of your spouse’s Social Security benefits after divorce.
 That’s great, but, as with most things involving the government, it’s not that simple.

-You must be older than 62, and you must currently be unmarried.
+You must be at least 62 years old and currently unmarried.

 Simply put, you get one or the other, not both.
-What you get also depends on when you take them—if you wait until full retirement age, you get more.
+What you receive also depends on when you take them—if you wait until full retirement age, you will receive a higher amount.

 Related Reading: 11 Strategies to Know Before Filing for Divorce

-Even beyond dividing retirement benefits, gray divorce comes with a number of other unique and tricky concerns.
-In order to get the best settlement, you need to be aware of these and other snags.
+Even beyond dividing retirement benefits, gray divorce presents several other unique and challenging concerns.
+To achieve the best settlement, it is essential to be aware of these and other potential issues.

 Don’t Automatically Choose The House Over Other Assets

-In many divorces, a shared home is the biggest asset to divide.
+In many divorces, a shared home is often the most significant asset to be divided between the parties.
 It makes sense.
 This is, for most of us, the most expensive, significant thing we’ll ever buy.
 Also, it’s where we’ve lived for years, it’s our home.
 As a result, many people fight tooth and nail to keep the house.

-A smarter move may be to take retirement funds and let your spouse keep the house.
+A more prudent move may be to withdraw retirement funds and let your spouse retain the house.
 Another option is to sell the house and split the proceeds.
 That’s money you can use to bolster your retirement savings.

 Related Reading: A House Divided: Splitting Up the Home in Divorce